-We will be staying at a campground in tents, rustic cabins, or yurts, so it is important to be prepared for the elements in order to ensure that you'll have the best possible experience.
-Most people are not registered with pod-mates, and will therefore be staying outdoors in single-person tents.
+We will be staying in tents outdoors at a campground, so it is important to be prepared for the elements in order to ensure that you'll have the best possible experience.
 Mid-May weather in Oregon can vary widely- from warm and sunny to cold and windy.
 All the specialty outdoor equipment can be borrowed from us for free, so you shouldn't need buy anything.
 You will have a chance to select what you need to borrow during your Pre-Trip Meeting, the week of April 19th.